dfelinto/blender-manual/manual/extensions/python/intro_to_python.rst

 Python Interpreter
 ******************

-All the exercises in this tutorial will be using the built-in Console window type in Blender 2.6, which has a Python 3.2 interpreter embedded in it.
+All the exercises in this tutorial will be using the built-in Console window type in Blender, which has a Python 3.x interpreter embedded in it.

 Following is a video that shows how you can switch to the interpreter.

-FIXME(Tag Unsupported:youtube;
-<youtube>Ge2Kwy5EGE0</youtube>
-)
+.. youtube:: Ge2Kwy5EGE0

 .. figure:: /images/Manual-Part-XX-Manual-Extensions-Python-Console-Default-Console.jpg